 A number of cruise lines even have onboard restaurants that are not included in their meal plans so you have to pay separately for them.
 If you plan on going to the spa or doing some shopping while you’re on the cruise, you’ll need to adjust your budget accordingly.
 Most American cruise ships also charge gratuities per guest on a daily basis.
 The rate does vary slightly from company to company.
 Travelers should also be aware that onboard spas and bars automatically charge extremely high percentages as “tips” when it comes to their services.
 If you plan on using them, be prepared to pay more than the listed rates.

 4) Is it better to arrange my own excursions or take the ones offered by the cruise line?

 Arranging your own excursions is certainly cheaper than taking the ones sponsored by the cruise line.
 However, if the port is located far enough away from the nearest city, you might be better off to take the cruise’s official excursions rather than risk missing your boat.
-Budget travelers might instead choose to walk around the port city for free or head to the nearest available beach rather than go on prepackaged excursion.
+Budget travelers might instead choose to walk around the port city for free, or head to the nearest available beach rather than go on prepackaged excursions.
 Some people might even opt to stay on the boat during their stay in port in order to have all the ship’s attractions to themselves.

 5) When is the best time of year to go on a cruise?